 The severity of pedestrian injuries will depend on the speed of the vehicle, the height of the vehicle, and the height of the person.
 Child victims will more commonly suffer injuries to the chest, neck, and head, as the front of the vehicle collides with these areas first.
 The most common types of injuries in pedestrian collisions are bone fractures, traumatic brain injuries, musculoskeletal injuries, and superficial injuries.

 Minor pedestrian accidents can result in lacerations, contusions, and broken bones, while serious collisions can lead to traumatic injuries to the brain, spinal cord, and internal organs.
 While most people will eventually recover from pedestrian accident injuries, some will live with lifelong disabilities, disfigurements, or chronic pain.
 These are what the court calls “catastrophic” injuries – they are eligible for the greatest amount of compensation in a personal injury case.
-If a loved one died in a pedestrian collision in Mesquite, you may be able to file a lawsuit for wrongful death.
+If a loved one died in a pedestrian collision, you may be able to file a lawsuit for a Mesquite wrongful death.

 At Fielding Law, we have the ability to go up against virtually any defendant in a pedestrian collision case.
 We’ve handled cases where the defendant was a driver, a product manufacturer, and a government entity such as the city of Mesquite.
 There may be many entities at fault for a single collision.
 It often takes help from an attorney to investigate the pedestrian crash, identify the defendant(s), and choose the best outlet for recovery.
 The right choice for you may be settlement negotiations with an insurance company, a claim through your own insurer (if involved in a hit-and-run), or a personal injury lawsuit.